IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 ## Configuration

 You do all configuration settings in the same manner as you did it in the previous modules.
 Expand **teda.lookupmgr/Resources/config** in the Streams Studios Project Explorer and open the **config.cfg** file.
-In all later steps, this opened file is referenced when you talk about config.cfg.
+In all later steps, this opened file is referenced when config.cfg is mentioned.

 # Tasks